Is There a Difference Between Brown, Champagne, and Chocolate Diamonds?

 It’s easy to get lost when you’re shopping for a brown diamond.
 With trade terms like champagne diamonds, chocolate diamonds, and even cognac diamonds, you have to wonder—are we all talking about the same thing?
 The answer is, yes and no. Here we will address each trade term and explain the color range it covers as well as what it means.

-Champagne Diamonds: The color brown is often thought of as unattractive.
+The color brown is often thought of as unattractive.
 It’s common, it’s the color of dirt, and plainly speaking, it’s just a lousy marketing idea to label something of high value “brown.”
 But champagne, like diamonds, is high class.
 Also like diamonds, champagne is used to celebrate exciting life moments.
 Most people use “champagne” to refer to all brown diamonds.
-On our site we call our brown diamond section champagne.
+On our site we call our brown diamond section, champagne.
 Not to add confusion to this, but there are some people who only use champagne to refer to light brown diamonds.
 These people will save dark and orangy brown diamonds for the category “cognac.”
+View our collection of stunning champagne diamond engagement rings to find one you’ll love.

 Whether you like to call it champagne, cognac, cinnamon, clove, or chocolate, a brown diamond is an excellent diamond for everyday jewelry.
 And as it increases in popularity, it is becoming a trendy choice for engagement rings and wedding bands as well.
 The best thing about buying a brown diamond is that it won’t break the bank!
 Even a large 1.51 ct. round brilliant fancy orange-brown diamond with excellent VS1 clarity can be bought for $3,926.
 That’s $18,124 less than the equivalent 1.51 ct. round brilliant VS1 colorless diamond (D color)!
 This makes brown diamonds excellent “starter diamonds” for the girl looking to start a fine jewelry collection.
 As a pair of diamond studs, a solitaire pendant, or even an incredible engagement ring, brown diamonds show their versatility and bring that signature diamond sparkle within everyone’s reach.